laurisolivares-dev/ai-logistics-owner-operator-poc/README.md

 ## 🛠️ Project Goals (POC Data Engineering)

-1. 🔍 Validate trustworthy brokers and dispatchers
+1. 🔍 Validate trustworthy brokers and dispatchers.
-2. 📊 Compare profitability by unit type
+2. 📊 Compare profitability by unit type.
-3. 💸 Evaluate the impact of payment terms on net revenue
+3. 💸 Evaluate the impact of payment terms on net revenue.
-4. 🛣️ Optimize routes, mileage, and delivery zones
+4. 🛣️ Optimize routes, mileage, and delivery zones.
-5. 🤖 Explore AI use for predictive logistics analysis
+5. 🤖 Explore AI use for predictive logistics analysis.

 ---